volverjs/data/README.md

 ### Plugin

-The `createHttpClient` function returns a plugin that can be installed in a Vue app.
+The `createHttpClient` function returns a plugin that can be installed in a Vue app and has a property with the `global` `httpClient` instance: `httpClientPlugin.globalInstance`.

 ```typescript
 import { createApp } from 'vue'